Invoice Factoring

 There are a few main things to consider when choosing a factoring company for your business.
 They include:

 Industry expertise.
-There’s no shortage of receivable factoring companies out there, but it makes sense to work with one that has experience in your industry.
+There’s no shortage of receivables factoring companies out there, but it makes sense to work with one that has experience in your industry.
 This means the company will already know and understand the unique characteristics of your business – you won’t have to waste time explaining the ins and outs to them.

 Flexibility.
-Another thing to consider when looking at receivable factoring companies is the amount of flexibility it offers to its clients.
+Another thing to consider when looking at receivable finance companies is the amount of flexibility it offers to its clients.
 Some important questions that can help you determine how flexible a business factoring company is include: How long must I remain in the factoring relationship?
 Do you require a personal guarantee?
-Do I have to factor all my invoices?
+Do I have to factor all my unpaid invoices?
 Is there a minimum (or maximum) amount I can factor?

 Customer service.
 A good factoring company is one that’s available to its clients when they need them.
 Evaluate email and telephone response times during the sales process to get a feel for how a factoring company values its customer service.